Dynatrace/openkit-java/docs/example.md

-# Dynatrace OpenKit - Java example
+# Dynatrace OpenKit - Java Example

-The following document shall provide an in depth overview, how OpenKit can be used from developer's point of view.
+The following document provides an in depth overview, how OpenKit can be used from developer's point of view.
 It explains the usage of all the API methods.

-## Obtaining an OpenKit instance
+## Obtaining an OpenKit Instance

 OpenKit instances are obtained from the `OpenKitFactory` class.
 Depending on the used backend system (Dynatrace SaaS/Dynatrace Managed/AppMon), the factory provides